 The shared quorum partitions will then be referred to as /dev/shared1 and /dev/shared2.
+These partitions will be the primary and shadow, respectively, in the following examples.

 To define the shared quorum partitions in the GUI configuration window, select the following from the Cluster Configuration window: